 - Be a resident of Ocean County - Hold a High School Diploma or G.E.D. (transcript submission required). - Demonstrate completion of all remedial work as determined by the Accuplacer Test. - Demonstrate completion of High School level algebra and biology (with a grade of C or better) or equivalent college coursework. - Completion of Anatomy and Physiology I and II, Microbiology and Chemistry with a minimum grade of "B" is required before application will be processed. - GPAs calculated based on ALL pre-professional course work completed.
-Multiple attempts at classes will be counted into the overall GPA which must be a minimum of 2.75 or higher prior to the start of the professional phase.
+Multiple attempts at classes will be counted into the overall GPA which must be a minimum of 2.75 or higher prior to the start of the professional phase. - Completed all required general education course work with a grade of "C" or above in the following courses, unless otherwise noted:

-• Completed all required general education course work with a grade of "C" or above in the following courses, unless otherwise noted:
+or c or abc ove in the following courses, an ness otherwise noted.

 Code Course Credits

 ENGL 151 English I 3

 ENGL 152 English II 3

 PSYC 172 General Psychology 3

-PHIL 192 Contemporary Ethical Issues 3
+PHIL 192 Contemporary Ethical Issue s 3

 MATH 156 Introduction to Statistics 3

 1 BIOL 130 Anatomy & Physiology I 4

 1 BIOL 131 Anatomy & Physiology II 4

 1 BIOL 232 Microbiology 4

 1 CHEM 180 Introduction to Chemistry 4

 Any elective 3

-TOTAL C DEDITC 7/
+TOTAL CREDITS 34